 At the referendum on 18th August you will be asked to vote on a 'CRTBO' - a Community Right to Build Order - effectively you will decide the planning permission for this exciting development.

 10 affordable homes are planned, a mixture of flats and terraced houses.
 If agreed, they will be available to rent for those on the Stroud Housing List that have local connections with Nailsworth.
 The Referendum will also include the removal of the Right To Acquire and the Right to Buy, meaning that these homes will stay in the town's ownership for ever.

+These homes are being built at no cost to the town (other than the previously agreed administration set-up costs for the CLT).
 Details and the full CRTBO application are on the front page of the CLT website

 Mothers using the Childrens Centre services in Nailsworth are very concerned that council cuts will mean the Centre closing.
 A group of mums met Nailsworth Mayor, Myles Robinson, on Wednesday to stress how much the services mean to the community.

 The centre, based at the Arkell Community Centre in Forest Green, has weekly drop in sessions where residents can meet other parents and get help and support from the staff.
 It is currently funded by Gloucestershire County Council but is under threat from proposed cuts.
 Parents are able to share experiences, chat with others and get invaluable advice.
 A well stocked Toy Library, gives parents access to toys that they may not otherwise be able to afford.

 The Nailsworth Mayor was left in no doubt that the drop in sessions are a vital support to families in Nailsworth.
 He said “I am convinced that there will be serious short and long term consequences if this vital well run run service is cut.
 We are doing everything in our powers to fight Gloucestershire County Council’s plans to cut the funding”.